Preceptor Training Page

 PERCOM EMT, AEMT and Paramedic students are required to complete rotations in both hospital and field EMS environments.
 Each level has its own list of specific objectives and paperwork/data that must be completed to ensure that the student attended the rotation and performed to a minimally acceptable level with a good attitude and presents themselves professionally.
 PERCOM has high standards for its graduates, and Preceptors play an integral part of assuring those standards are met.
 Your role as a Preceptor has a direct impact on each student’s outcome and the future patient care that he/she will deliver following graduation.

-So please, start first by reading the Powerpoint Based lesson that is appropriate for you – Hospital/Clinical or EMS.
-Then you can download and print off the quiz.
-Please fill out all blanks at the top and answer the questions in the short 10 question quiz.
-Once you are done, please scan it to pdf and either email it to Tammy Williams at firstname.lastname@example.org.
+So please, start first by listening to the audio lesson that is appropriate for you – Hospital/Clinical or EMS.
+Then you can download and print off the quiz or fill it out electronically.
+Please fill out all blanks at the top and answer the questions in the short quiz for Hospital/Clinical or EMS as appropriate.
+Once you are done, please scan it to pdf or save to Adobe after electronically signing and email it to Tammy Williams at email@example.com.
 Once we receive your quiz, we can place you on the oversight roster.

 Thank you so much for agreeing to be a preceptor.
 Your oversight and subsequent evaluations of these students help us to mold these students into solid EMS professionals.
 If you have any questions, please email Mrs. Williams or you can call her if you have any issues or concerns at 903-407-1563.
 Or you can call our main number at 325-480-2617 and press the option for the Clinical Coordinator.
 Please put this contact information in your phone so that you can call and ask questions or voice concerns if needy time a student of ours is rotating with you.